 “We have an inherent fear of change, so the key is education and understanding.
 When we think of automation people’s minds go to fear and disruption, they don’t see that how automation and machine learning is used in their everyday lives already.”

-Our very own CEO Lawrence Jones MBE added his voice to the argument.
+Lawrence Jones added his voice to the discussion.

 He said: “What machines can never do is bring the human element, so it’s vital for technology to work alongside humans to deliver greater efficiency and ultimately it’s up to business leaders to instil that.